 The American Lifeguard and safety training™ is a critical service with the support of employers and government agencies nationwide.
 With our program, you can get certified at your own pace and join our over 25,000 active lifeguard members across the USA.

-Training is done through an instructor-led video training program with online reference materials and the final exam, that allows you to get certified right away as an individual or in a small group.
+Training is done through an instructor-led video training program with online reference materials and the final exam, allowing you to get certified right away as an individual or in a small group.
 We offer a new blended program where the employers are to ensure that each Lifeguard candidate has all the skills and knowledge necessary for the position they are being considered.
-In addition, the employer needs to make sure the candidate meets the requirements regarding physical and all other elements before starting employment.
-The American Lifeguard Association is available to work with employers that request assistance in help with the evaluation part of the program.
+The employer also needs to make sure the candidate meets the requirements regarding physical and all other elements before starting employment.
+The American Lifeguard Association is available to work with employers that request assistance in helping with the program's evaluation part.

 With national standards, all facilities shall establish and document ways to confirm and maintain adequate skills competency for all lifeguards, including new, returning, seasonal, and current lifeguards.
-Required certifications and pre-employment tests should be part of that process, but do not eliminate the need for on-site orientation and in-service training.
-If screening tests are made to strict, then they may end up excluding lifeguard candidates whose skills are not as good, but whose dedication and personal characteristics could make them a better lifeguard than a person who can swim faster.
+Required certifications and pre-employment tests should be part of that process but do not eliminate the need for on-site orientation and in-service training.
+If screening tests are made too strict, they may exclude lifeguard candidates whose skills are not as good but whose dedication and personal characteristics could make them a better lifeguard than a person who can swim faster.

 Please see below the information and all the steps needed to complete regarding our national lifeguard certification program.

 The American Lifeguard Association (ALA) is a national educational association with the full support of both the Swimming Pool and Spa Association and Global Lifeguards, a nonprofit 501c3) organization.
-Both of these organizations are members of the Global Lifeguard Association, one of the largest worldwide aquatic consortiums, which has trained more than 250,000 certified lifeguards over the past 30 years.
+These organizations are members of the Global Lifeguard Association, one of the largest worldwide aquatic consortiums, which has trained more than 250,000 certified lifeguards over the past 30 years.

-To enroll in the Lifeguarding course, you may be any age, but US Labor Laws require that you must be 15 years or older to work at a swimming pool, water park, or lake, and 16 years or older to work at beaches.
+To enroll in the Lifeguarding course, you may be of any age, but US Labor Laws require that you be 15 years or older to work at a swimming pool, water park, lake, and 16 years or older at beaches.
 Our programs may be eligible for Continuing Education Unit (CEU) and also college elective credits.
 Upon completion, we suggest that you contact your school or university for further details and eligibility.